-A student correctly plotted the right ventricle pressure on the same grid as the left ventricle pressure in FIGURE 3.
+A student correctly plotted the right ventricle pressure on the same grid as the left ventricle pressure in FIGURE 3, on pages 20 and 21.

 Describe ONE way in which the student's curve would be similar to and ONE way it would be different from the curve shown in FIGURE 3.
 [2 marks]